Create a Logical Data Model Manually

 Hover over the dataset and click View details.

 Review the Fields and Data mapping tabs and ensure the data is mapped correctly according to your needs.
-Change the field types or reconfigure the data mapping if necessary (see Map the LDM to the PDM).
+Change the field types or reconfigure the data mapping if necessary.

 Create Datasets From Scratch

 Follow these steps to create a dataset manually.

 The LDM Modeler is switched to edit mode.
 You can see the registered data sources in the left panel.If you do not have any data source, you cannot generate the LDM.
 Create a data source first.

 To add a dataset, drag Empty dataset from the left panel and drop it in the blank canvas area.